painting 101: We Share our Best Painting Advice to Create a front porch masterpiece Season After Season!

 - If you are still hesitating over which color will work, try taping some paint chips up on your door.
 Every time you come in and out take a minute to examine and reflect how each color makes you feel.
 If you can narrow it down to two or three colors, try buying small samples which you could then paint small swatches of on the door.
 Seeing the color in real light beyond the paint chip is the best way to see the actual color and how it will look before fully committing.

-- And lastly, don’t forget to look at the color at different times of day to see how the light can affect and change your perspective.
+- And lastly, don’t forget to look at the color different times during the day to see how the light can affect and change your perspective.

 This is my current door color which I painted for the spring season.
 But I’m getting ahead of myself.
 Let’s go back to my front door story and how I went from the original black to my yellow door of today.